Below is a guide to the holiday, including ways to celebrate it in the city.

 Jews celebrate Sukkot on the 15th day of the Jewish month of Tishrei.
 It comes five days after Yom Kippur, the holiest day in Judaism.

-This year, Sukkot starts after sunset on Friday, Sept.
-29 and lasts until sunset on Friday, Oct.
-6. In 2024, the holiday will begin on the evening of Wednesday, Oct.
-16 and ran through the evening of Wednesday, Oct.
+This year, Sukkot begins on the evening of Wednesday, Oct.
+16 and runs through the evening of Wednesday, Oct.
 23.

 What is a sukkah?